-Key Meaning Usage PF1 Help Use PF1 to display the main HELP menu.
-PF2 Refresh When you press PF2, the screen display is refreshed.
-The end results of any previously entered commands are shown.
-PF3 Quit This key lets you quit from the DIRLIST environment and remove the displayed output from your screen.
-PF4 Sort (fm) The PF4 key sorts the output currently displayed on your screen alphabetically by file mode.
-PF5 Sort (dir) The PF5 key sorts the output currently displayed on your screen alphabetically by directory name.
-PF6 Auth Pressing the PF6 key processes the AUTHLIST command.
+Key Meaning Usage PF6 Auth Pressing the PF6 key processes the AUTHLIST command.
 You will see your authority to the directory that is on the line where your cursor is placed, when you press PF6.
 Also, if you are the owner of the directory, you will see a list of users who have been granted authority.
-For more information, see "Using the AUTHLIST Command" on page 90.
+For more information, see "Using the AUTHLIST Command" on page 81 .
 PF7 Backward This key scrolls the DIRLIST display backward one screen.
 PF8 Forward This key scrolls the DIRLIST display forward one screen.
-PF9 Undefined PF10 Undefined PF11 Filelist Pressing the PF11 key brings you into a FILELIST display of the file or directories contained in the directory indicated (the directory on the line where your cursor is currently located).
+PF9 Undefined PF10 Undefined PF11 Filelist Pressing the PF11 key brings you into a FILELIST display of the files or directories contained in the directory indicated (the directory on the line where your cursor is currently located).
 PF12 Cursor This key causes the cursor to move from the file area to the command line.
 If the cursor is on the command line, it moves to its previous location in the file area.